-Day 1 of a curated minimalist wardrobe: Declutter
+Day 1 towards a curated minimalist wardrobe: Declutter

 This is the fun part!